Designing a Personalization-First Fashion Experience for Rental Subscription Platfrom

 Decision 2: Use human judgment for ambiguous preferences

 Even with higher-confidence preference signals, early-stage personalization remained ambiguous—particularly when user taste was still forming and data was incomplete.
-The subscription model provided recurring interaction, but the core design challenge was building a reliable signal loop—capture, validation, and reinforcement—that could maintain trust while the system learned.
+The subscription model provided recurring interaction, but the core design challenge was building a reliable signal loop, capture, validation, and reinforcement that could maintain trust while the system learned.

 Rather than relying solely on automated inference, I partnered closely with PM, operations, and stylists to embed professional human judgment at moments of highest uncertainty.
-This allowed the experience to balance model maturity, operational cost, and user expectations while ensuring recommendations remained trustworthy during early learning phases.

-I explored two approaches for professional input.
+I explored two approaches for receiving professional input.

 A stylist consultation early in onboarding proved most effective, helping interpret ambiguous preferences, validate early signals, and establish trust before automation scaled.
 This intervention improved recommendation quality while reinforcing user confidence at a critical first-touch moment.

-(Human judgment)
+Signal validation (Human judgment)

-Signal reinforcement
+Signal reinforcement (Operational view)

 Operational tagging interface where stylists translated validated profile preferences into structured signals, reinforcing recommendation accuracy over time.